wp-plugins/yith-topbar-countdown/README.txt

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH Topbar Countdown` from Plugins page
+3. Activate `YITH Pre-Launch` from Plugins page

 == Frequently Asked Questions ==

-= Can I customize the topbar countdown banner ? =
+= Can I customize the prelaunch mode page? =
-Yes, the page is a simple template and you can override it by putting the file template "tcountdown.php" inside the theme folder.
+Yes, the page is a simple template and you can override it by putting the file template "prelaunch.php" inside the theme folder.
 You can also customize the style by adding your custom CSS in the specific option of the settings.

-= Can I deactivate the 'button' on the right of the topbar ? = Yes simply leave the "Link" field label empty to achieve this.

-= Have I to deactivate the plugin to hide topbar countdown banner ? = No, you can deactivate the topbar countdown even if the plugin is active.
+= Have I deactive the plugin to deactive the prelaunch mode page? = No, you can deactive the prelaunch mode page even if the plugin is active.

 == Screenshots ==

-1. Default style of topbar.
-2. Admin options.
+1. The prelaunch mode page
+2. The general settings

 == Changelog ==

+= 1.0.7 =

+* Added: Plugin options file hooks
+* Tweak: Check if user is allowd to show frontend
+* Tweak: Plugin options initializzation

+= 1.0.6 =

+* Added: yit_prelaunch_action, fired during wp_footer before enqueue plugin scripts
+* Updated: Italian translation

+= 1.0.5 =

+* Fixed: Bugs with W3 Total Cache

+= 1.0.4 =

+* Added: Filters to manage options from theme
+* Added: Support to Wordpress 3.9.1
+* Updated: Plugin Core Framework
+* Tweek: Filters for custom template from theme
+* Tweek: Filters for custom template from child theme
+* Fixed: minor bugs

+= 1.0.3 =

+* Minor bugs fixes

+= 1.0.2 =

+* The mascotte only appear if there's an image URL in the options

 = 1.0.1 =

-* Update: Core Framework
+* Minor bugs fixes

 = 1.0.0 =